Last Updated on January 23, 2023 by Jim Ferri

 - Its Appeal: scenery, beaches, hiking

-Naxos is the largest island of the Cyclades group and also the greenest.
+The largest island of the Cyclades group, Naxos is also the greenest.
 First settled in 3,000 BC, it was the center of Cycladic civilization.
 It was once ruled by the Venetians, and there are still fortified Venetian towers scattered about the island.
 Its capital and Chora, Naxos Town, sits below a Venetian fortress.

-But what Naxos is known for is its beaches, which makes it wonderful for a Greece holiday if you want to laze by the sea.
+But what Naxos is known for is its beaches.
+They make it wonderful for a Greece holiday if you want to laze by the sea.
 While most of the islands have beaches, many of them are crowded or organized with umbrellas and chaise lounges.
 You’ll usually only find them empty in the winter.

 - Its Appeal: food/restaurants